Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: Introduction

+To date, much of the conversation about agent performance --- in benchmarks, demo videos, venture funding pitches, and media hype --- has focused on easy-to-quantify ideals that overestimate true effectiveness \cite{zhu2025establishing}.
+To better design and evaluate ``AI agents'' that are useful and usable for end-users, we need a systematic understanding of how the tech industry conceives of ``AI agents'', how those framings shape user expectations, and where end-users' lived experience diverges from marketed aspirations.
+Against this backdrop, we ask:

 \begin{enumerate}[label=\textbf{RQ\arabic*:}] \item How does the tech industry conceive of and market ``AI agents''?
-Industry framings matter because they define the menu of software choices that most users can access. \item What challenges do end-users face when attempting to use commercial AI agents for their advertised uses?
-Here, we seek to understand the frictions that emerge when aspirational marketing collides with lived practice. \end{enumerate}
+Industry framings matter because they define the menu of software choices that most users can access and set the expectations with which users approach these tools. \item What challenges do end-users face when using commercial AI agents for their advertised uses?
+We seek to understand the frictions that emerge when the aspirational capabilities these products imply collide with the realities of use. \end{enumerate}